 The tuition at UCLA Medical School is $43,726 for the in-state students and $55,971 for the out-of-state students.

-The M.D program is divided in four years plus a summer program for the third year.
-The cost of attendance for 2020-2021 students as the following table.
+The M.D program is divided into four years plus a summer program for the third year.
+The cost of attendance for 2020-2021 students is in the following table.

 |Item||Year 1||Year 2||Year 3 Summer Program||Year 3||Year 4||Total|

 |Tuition & Fees||$43,726||$43,726||$4,015||$43,726||$43,726||$178,919|

 |Total Expenses On-Campus||$78,046||$78,737||$8,303||$75,530||$78,955||$319,571|

 Additional requirements to get into the David Geffen School of Medicine